cousi2344/avida-ed-testing/README.rst

 Use
 ----

+**Note: If you plan to run the tests locally, you will need to use the --setuipath [PATH] option to specify the location of the folder containing the av_ui folder.
+In subsequent runs you won't need to do this unless you change the location of av_ui.**

 First, if you are using a virtual environment, make sure that it is activated.
 You should see the name of the virtual environment in parentheses before each line you type in your command-line interface if the virtual environment is activated.

 The easiest way to run the tests is through the test suite files, located in the tests folder.
 The following command (simply typed into a command-line interface from the root folder of the project) will run all tests classified as 'basic':